storedsafe/storedsafe-python/README.md

 # Login using YubiKey
 api.login_yubikey(username='my-username', passphrase='my-passphrase', otp='my-yubico-otp')

+# Login using client certificate
+# 3rd party software may be required to get the certificate data from your smartcard
+api.login_smartcard(username='my-username', passphrase='my-passphrase', cert='/path/to/cert', key='/path/to/key')
 ```

 In the event you already have a token, you can skip the previous step and input the token directly.